totem/dashboard-v2/README.md

 $ gulp serve
 ```

-Run the app locally in development mode.
+Run the app locally in development mode at `http://localhost:3000`.

 ### Production